simaon78i/MoodCast-WebSite/README.md

 ## 🌟 Features (Production Ready)

 - 🎭 **Mood-based movie suggestions** — describe how you feel, and AI finds the match.
-- 🤖 **OpenAI GPT integration** — live connection to OpenAI API for real-time analysis.
+- 🤖 **Google Gemini integration** — live connection to Google Gemini API for real-time analysis.
 - 🎬 **TMDB API** — fetches real-time metadata, posters, and ratings.
 - 👤 **Google OAuth 2.0 (Live)** — fully configured authentication working on a public domain.
 - 💳 **Stripe Checkout (Live Integration)** — handles secure payments and dynamic redirects between the payment gateway and the live server.